matthewvowels1/Shapley_Forest/README.md

 ```

 If we have `k_cv = 'k_fold'` or `'loo_cv'` then they will be used here. `plot` argument refers to k-fold training and the
-creation of a per-fold auroc plotting feature.
+creation of a per-fold auroc plotting feature for binary outcomes.

 TODO: make plotting feature conditional on whether outcome is binary or categorical.